 There are almost a countless number of scenic views we love in the Smoky Mountains.
 From the rolling hills as far as the eyes can see to the flourishing forests to the babbling creeks, there is no shortage of natural beauty in our area.
 Some of the most beautiful sights to see are waterfalls near Pigeon Forge.
 Not only are these an amazing testament to the power of nature as you observe the rushing water over the rocks, but it is also an incredibly peaceful view that can help you relax.
 Check out these 4 breathtaking hidden waterfalls near Pigeon Forge:

 1. Baskins Creek Falls

 Tucked away along the Baskins Creek hiking trail, Baskins Creek Falls is a stunning waterfall.
 The waterfall itself is 30 feet tall and split into two tiers.
 Although it is not one of the biggest waterfalls in the Smokies, it is still extremely picturesque.
 The last leg of the hike to the falls is a considered to be a little strenuous.
 Although it is only a mile-long trail, there is quite a bit of an elevation gain coming back after you’ve been to the waterfall.
-Because of this, you will want to remember to bring sturdy tennis shoes and plenty of water to ensure you are comfortable during your hike.
+Because of this, you will want to remember to bring sturdy shoes and plenty of water to ensure you are comfortable during your hike.

 2. Hen Wallow Falls

 Hen Wallow Falls is impressive because it fans out from a small 2-foot wide stream at the top to a significant 20-foot base.
 It is almost as if the water is expanding as it travels down the 90-foot drop.
 Keep your eyes peeled when you stare at the base of this waterfall!
 It is a popular home for many of the salamanders that live in the national park.
 To access Hen Wallow Falls, you start out on the Gabes Mountain hiking trail near the Cosby picnic area.
 There is a small side trail noted by a sign along the hike that will direct you to the waterfall.
 The hike is about 4.4 miles in total and will take roughly 3-4 hours to complete.

 3. Indian Creek and Toms Branch Falls